MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

    ---

    > [!NOTE]
-   > Notice how the `paths` variable for the path is appended to the resource ID of the data store.
+   > Notice how the `paths` folder is part of the output path.
 This format indicates that the value that follows is a path.

 1. Run the deployment: